Guide to Enrolling in BASIS Schools in San Antonio for 2023–24

 Enroll at BASIS Charter Schools in San Antonio

 Families can apply online to enroll their children at BASIS Charter Schools.
-Open enrollment for 2023–24 will begin on November 3, 2022 and continues through December 15, 2022.
-On January 10, 2023, the network will hold a random lottery, and the students who are selected will receive an email inviting them to register.
+Open enrollment for 2024–25 began on November 1, 2023 and continues through December 13, 2023.
+On January 10, 2024, the network will hold a random lottery, and the students who are selected will receive an email inviting them to register.
 The other students will be placed on waiting lists; if a spot becomes available, they will be notified.
-There is an enrollment FAQ, and each campus website has its own FAQ (like this one for BASIS San Antonio—Northeast Campus) where you can find more information about enrollment.
+Find more information about enrollment, and other topics, in the FAQ.

 Visiting a campus for an open house or school tour is a great way to learn more about it.
-Each campus website has information about upcoming event and school tour dates, as well as virtual tours and downloadable handouts.
+Here are the links to sign up for school tours at each campus:

 Each campus has an interest list so you can subscribe to email updates about enrollment dates, upcoming events, and other news.